APLL-Intern-Challange-2026/document-extraction-template-repo/README.md

 ---

 ## ⚖️ Rules & Evaluation
-1. **Multilingual Support:** English documents only for this assessment.
+1. **No Need for Multilingual solution:** English documents only for this assessment.
-2. **The "10-Day" Rule:** No commits will be accepted after the 10-day window.
+2. **The "15-Day" Rule:** No commits will be accepted after the 15-day window.
 3. **Interview Stage:** At the time of the interview, you will be asked to **live-code or walk through your logic** and explain how you handled specific document structures.

 ---